linkins -- Safely link directory structures

-# I like to install the virtual environment in its own # hidden repo but you don't have to virtualenv .virtual # I leave the magic to Ruby developers (.virtual/bin/activate) # but you don't have to agree with me .virtual/bin/python setup.py develop # Install the testing dependecies.
-Pip doesn't seem to handle # extras_require yet: https://github.com/pypa/pip/issues/7. # So, use easy_install. # At this point, linkins will already be in easy-install.pth. # So easy_install will not attempt to download it .virtual/bin/easy_install linkins[test]
+# I like to install the virtual environment in a hidden repo. virtualenv .virtual # I leave the magic to Ruby developers (.virtual/bin/activate) .virtual/bin/python setup.py develop # At this point, linkins will already be in easy-install.pth. # So, pip will not attempt to download it .virtual/bin/pip install linkins[test]

 If you like to use ipython you can install it with the dev requirement:

 To run the unit-tests run the following command from the project’s base directory: